freon4dsl/Freon-documentation/docu-content/010_Documentation/030_Defining_an_Editor/010_Projections/+page.md

 you can use a **named property projection**.
 In this case, Freon will look for the projection in the editor with the specified name.

-In the next example, the projection for `self.parts` will first be searched in the editor named `comments`.
+In the next example, the projection for `self.parts:comments` will first be searched in the editor named `comments`.
 If it is not found there, Freon will fall back to the standard precedence order of projections.